-Training and Induction provided for new Trustees is tailored to the individual and will depend upon their existing experience.
-These will include a tour of the academy and a chance to meet staff and pupils.
+Training and Induction is provided for new Trustees.
+These include a tour of the academy and a chance to meet staff and pupils.
 All Trustees are provided with access to policies, procedures, minutes, accounts, budgets, plans and other documents that they will need to undertake their role.
-Advantage is taken of specific courses offered by the Local Authority and other bodies, such as but not limited to, the National Trustees Association Learning Link and The Key.
-The Induction Process will be reviewed during the next Academic Year.
+Advantage is taken of specific courses offered by the Local Authority and other bodies, such as but not limited to, the NGA (National Governance Association) Learning Link and The Key (GovernorHub).
+Regular skills audits are undertaken and potential training modules and support identified.